Laceweb - Trauma Healing Program

 SE Asia, Oceania, Australasia Trauma Context

-Many tens of thousands of indigenous and small minority people suffer the continuing trauma of torture and trauma inflicted during conflicts and man made disasters in the region.
+Many tens of thousands of indigenous and small minority people suffer the continuing trauma of torture and trauma inflicted during conflicts and man-made disasters in the region.
 East Timor and Bougainville are two examples of traumatised populations.

 This program has the substantial aim of energising healing processes that may lead to the healing of this massive and continuing human tragedy.
-The program is based upon tapping the voluntary energy of local nurturers and healers, most of whom are also traumatised, and enabling them to expand their healing repetoire in culturally appropriate ways.
+The program is based upon tapping the voluntary energy of local nurturers and healers, most of whom are also traumatised, and enabling them to expand their healing repertoire in culturally appropriate ways.

 The sheer size of the problem and a yearning to use local way has lead to this Program being centred on using/evolving informal networks of local self help healers.